Osman Pazvantoğlu

-Osman Pazvantoğlu (1758 – January 27, 1807 in Vidin) was an Ottoman soldier, governor of Vidin after 1794, and a rebel against Ottoman rule.
+Osman Pazvantoğlu (عثمان پازوانتوگلو; 1758 – January 27, 1807 in Vidin) was an Ottoman mercenary, the de facto Vizier of the Sanjak of Vidin after 1794 as a rebel against Ottoman rule, amnestied and recognized in 1799 as pasha by the sultan, continuing rebellion the next year.
+Initially serving as a mercenary in Wallachia, he wrested the Sanjak of Vidin and ruled in defiance of the Ottoman sultan, and fought other Ottoman pashas and made incursions into the Sanjak of Smederevo, Wallachia, and Revolutionary Serbia during the Serbs' rebellion.

-He is also remembered as the friend of Rigas Feraios, a Greek revolutionary poet, whom he tried to rescue from the Ottoman authorities in Belgrade.

 Biography

-His grandfather was originally from the Eyalet of Bosnia, and part of the guards of the city of Sofia, hence Osman's name: pasban-oğlu, "son of the guard".
-Initially a mercenary in service to the Wallachian prince Nicholas Mavrogenes, Osman Pazvantoğlu disobeyed the latter on one occasion, and was saved from reprisals through Feraios' intervention.
+Pazvantoğlu was born in Vidin.
+His father Ömer (fl.
+1739–87) was a Janissary Agha of the 31st Janissary orta (as mentioned in 1764 and 1787).
+His grandfather Ibrahim was probably from the Eyalet of Bosnia, and part of the guards of the city of Sofia, hence Osman's name: pasban-oğlu, "son of the guard".
+Another view is that his family originated from Vidin.
+Pazvantoğlu was a mercenary in the service of Wallachian prince and Ottoman vassal Nicholas Mavrogenes.
+He befriended the Greek Rigas Feraios while in Wallachia, when Feraios became the clerk of Mavrogenes.
+When Pazvantoğlu disobeyed Mavrogenes on one occasion, he was saved from reprisals through Feraios' intervention.

-Having gathered a large army of mercenaries, he rebelled against the Ottoman sultan Selim III, and, acting as an independent ruler, he minted his own coins and had diplomatic relations with foreign states (including the French Republic).
+Having gathered a large army of mercenaries, he revolted against the Ottoman sultan Selim III, and, acting as an independent ruler, minted his own coins and had diplomatic relations with foreign states (including the French Republic).
+In 1793, he undertook a military expedition to the Sanjak of Smederevo but was soundly defeated by the Serbs in Ottoman service at the Battle of Kolari.
 In 1798, he held territories which spread from the Danube to the Balkan Mountains and from Belgrade to Varna.
-In 1793, he undertook a military expedition to the Pashaluk of Belgrade but was soundly defeated by the Serbs in Ottoman service at the Battle of Kolari.

-The 1797 military expedition of Hüseyin Küçük (having 100,000 soldiers) failed in its goal to conquer Vidin and capture Pazvantoğlu, and indirectly resulted in the fall and execution of Prince Constantine Hangerli, after Küçük accused him of not having provided the Ottoman Army with enough funds.
+The 1797-8 military expedition of Küçük Hüseyin Pasha (having 100,000 soldiers) failed in its goal to conquer Vidin and capture Pazvantoğlu partially due to the French invasion of Egypt, and indirectly resulted in the fall and execution of Prince Constantine Hangerli, after Küçük accused him of not having provided the Ottoman Army with enough funds.
+His power had grown to the point that Napoleon and Talleyrand had hoped to have him become the Ottoman Sultan under French protection.
 He also attempted to annex the Sanjak of Smederevo but was stopped by Stanko Arambašić and his 16,000 Serbian soldiers in Ottoman service.
 In 1799, the Ottoman sultan forgave Pazvantoğlu's rebellion and agreed to make him a pasha.